-I joined Kat Holt’s lab at the University of Melbourne in June 2016 as a McKenzie Postdoctoral Fellow, and I am based at the Centre for Systems Genomics.
+I joined Kat Holt’s lab at the University of Melbourne in June 2016 as a McKenzie Postdoctoral Fellow and I am also affiliated to the PRISM^2 NHMRC Centre (Policy Relevant Infectious Disease Simulation and Mathematical Modelling).
+I am based at the Bio21 Institute.
 My research consists in evolutionary analyses of infectious pathogen genomes, particularly bacteria and viruses.
 I develop computational and statistical approaches to estimate evolutionary rates and timescales in these organisms.
 These estimates are useful to infer the timing of infectious outbreaks and the long-term interactions between pathogens and their hosts.

 - Phylogenomic methods: These methods are commonly used to infer the evolutionary history of organisms.
-For example, these methods are commonly used to determine the time and location of origin of infectious outbreaks.
-Much of my research consists in improving these approaches, for example, detecting sources of bias and developing statistical tests to improve the reliability of these estimates.
+For example, it is possible to determine the time and location of origin of infectious outbreaks.
+Much of my research consists in improving these approaches, particularly to improve estimates of the time of origin of infectious outbreaks

-- Phylodynamics: In some organisms, such as viruses and bacteria, epidemiological processes and genetic change occur at a similar timeframe.
-This is an important reason for why bacterial and viral diseases are so difficult to control.
-Phylodynamic methods take advantage of the rapid evolution of these pathogens to infer their epidemiological patterns.
+- Phylodynamics: Many viral and bacterial pathogens evolve orders of magnitude faster than multicellular organisms.
+As such, epidemiological processes often leave a signature in their genomes.
+Phylodynamic methods take advantage of such genomic information to reconstruct transmission dynamics.
 For example, a few molecular samples from an infectious pathogen, such as Ebola, are sufficient to estimate their transmission rate, incubation period, and pandemic potential.
 I am currently developing statistical methods to select phylodynamic models for a range of pathogens.

 My PhD supervisor, Simon Ho, also runs an annual phylogenetics workshop in Sydney.